 While the driving force behind this “social innovation” on the work floor is unfortunate, the introduction of new forms of working and collaboration can have a lasting positive impact on the supply chain.
 It also shows the commitment of logistics companies to keep disruption to supply chains to a minimum.
 Jaap: “To further support our network carriers during this time, who are going above and beyond to deliver test kits, provide critical medical equipment and restock shelves, we are offering more lenient credit terms.
 Our hope is this will provide financial relief to the people keeping lifesaving goods moving.”

 The coronacrisis has presented a huge challenge, one that can only be overcome by taking a positive and innovative approach towards working together.
 While social distancing has become the norm, social responsibility and socially innovative business models have followed suit.
 At Venturn, we see this ability to adapt as the key for many businesses to survive this crisis and innovate the supply chain permanently.
+The innovative ways of working together that the COVID-19 crisis has fostered will have a long-lasting impact on how people work in the years to come.
 Want to learn more about how you can make your organisation more resilient in the current circumstances?
 Read our plan of action here.